-Drag and drop the RegisterSubscriber action from the SapApplicationLogs > USE_ME folder at the end of the After startup microflow:
+In the App Explorer, drag and drop the RegisterSubscriber action from the SapApplicationLogs > USE_ME folder at the end of the After startup microflow:

 Double-click the RegisterSubscriber action make sure that Log level is set to the constant SapLogLevel:

 Edit the constant SapLogLevel to select the minimum log level which you want to send to the SAP Business Technology Platform Application Logging service.
 The supported log levels (case-insensitive) are

 Now, when the application is started, it will produce logs in the JSON format supported by Kibana.

 - Due to technical limitations, the SAP Logging Connector is activated with a 5 second delay.
 This means that logging configuration is updated after the RegisterSubscriber action is completed.

 - The RegisterSubscriber action checks to see if the Mendix application is running in an SAP environment with the SAP Business Technology Platform Application Logging service.
 If the SAP Business Technology Platform Application Logging service cannot be found, RegisterSubscriber assumes that the app is running locally and doesn’t change the logging configuration.